Basketmouth: Music

-He released a highlife album titled Yabasi' as a soundtrack for the movie 'Papa Benji' in November 2020.
-The album featured artists like Ladipoe, BOJ, The Cavemen, Bez, Waje, Duncan Mighty, Flavour and Phyno under Nigerian indigenous record label Freeme Music.
+He released a highlife album titled Yabasi as the soundtrack for Papa Benji in November 2020, featuring artists including Ladipoe, BOJ, The Cavemen, Bez, Waje, Duncan Mighty, Flavour and Phyno under Freeme Music.

-In 2022, he released the album titled Horoscope, which features guests artiste, Johnny Drille, Simi, M.I Abaga, Buju, Peruzzi, Oxlade, Reekado Banks, Falz, Magnito, Illbliss, Dremo, and Flavour.
+In 2022, he released the album Horoscope, featuring Johnny Drille, Simi, M.I Abaga, Buju, Peruzzi, Oxlade, Reekado Banks, Falz, Magnito, Illbliss, Dremo, and Flavour.

-In May and December 2022, he produced music for Nigerian singers, Aṣa and Adekunle Gold respectively, under his Barons World Entertainment imprint.
+In May and December 2022, he produced music for Aṣa and Adekunle Gold under Barons World Entertainment.

-Basketmouth confirmed that he would be releasing his third studio album, titled Uburu, in October 2023.
+In 2023, Okpocha announced his third studio album, titled Uburu.